-Because 2010-11 tuition and fee rates are subject to change by action of the Texas Legislature and/or the UNT System Board of Regents, the above listed fees should be used for estimation purposes only.
+^{} Because 2011-12 tuition and fee rates are subject to change by action of the Texas Legislature and/or the UNT System Board of Regents, the above listed fees should be used for estimation purposes only.

-Fees vary by course and are not included in the totals above.
+^{} Fees vary by course and are not included in the totals above.

-Includes state-mandated tuition of \$50 per hour (or \$360 per hour for non-residents), plus additional tuition, formerly listed as the general use fee, at \$155.00 per hour.
+Includes state-mandated tuition of \$50 per hour (or \$360 per hour for non-residents), plus additional tuition, formerly listed as the general use fee, at \$160.00 per hour.

 "Explanation of Fees," below, lists mandatory fees.
-Additional information is available at www.unt.edu/untdallas/costtoattend.htm.
+Additional information is available at http://dallas.unt.edu/offices-and-people/university-administration/office-admissions-and-enrollment-management/student-financial-services.

-Estimated Tuition and Fees - Non-
+Estimated Tuition and Fees - Non- Fall 2011 and Resident Spring 2012

-ResidentFall 2010 and

-Spring 2011